idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/lagrangian/TotalLagrangianStressDivergence.md

 that stress with respect to the deformation gradient.
-However, the [material system](tensor_mechanics/NewMaterialSystem.md) provides a common interface to define the constitutive model with any stress and strain measures that are convient, translating the user-defined stress and Jacobian to the correct form automatically.
+However, the [material system](tensor_mechanics/NewMaterialSystem.md) provides a common interface to define the constitutive model with any stress and strain measures that are convenient, translating the user-defined stress and Jacobian to the correct form automatically.

 The kernel is compatible with the [$\bar{\boldsymbol{F}}$ modification](/tensor_mechanics/Stabilization.md) of the